Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Introduction

 \subsection{Scope and outline}

-The central question of the present work is \begin{itemize} \item Given a fixed RK method, what perturbation results in the largest radius of absolute monotonicity for the perturbed method? \end{itemize} We investigate this question in the context of both linear problems (Section \ref{sec:lin:prob}) and nonlinear problems (Section \ref{sec:nonlinear}).
+In the present work we seek to answer the following questions: \begin{enumerate} \item Can every Runge--Kutta method be perturbed in a way that yields a positive radius of absolute monotonicity? \item What {\em a priori} limits are there on the radius of absolute monotonicity obtained by perturbing a given method? \item Can optimal SSP methods from the literature be perturbed in order achieve an even larger radius of absolute monotonicity? \item Given a fixed Runge--Kutta method, what perturbation results in the largest radius of absolute monotonicity for the perturbed method? \item How can that perturbed method be found? \item To begin with, what are the answers to the questions above if only linear problems are considered? \end{enumerate}

-For explicit methods applied to linear problems, the question above can be cast in terms of absolute monotonicity of the (bivariate) stability polynomial.
-In Section \ref{sec:upperbound:lin} we prove a general upper bound on the radius of absolute monotonicity of the stability polynomial of an explicit perturbed RK method with $s$ stages and linear order $p$.
-In Section \ref{sec:upperlin:num}, we provide an algorithm for computing tighter bounds, and tabulate some of the resulting numerical values.
-Examples of optimal methods are given in \ref{sec:lin-examples}.

-Section \ref{sec:nonlinear} is devoted to perturbed Runge--Kutta methods for nonlinear problems.
-Theorem \ref{thm:feasible} states that a perturbation with positive radius of absolute monotonicity exists for every Runge--Kutta method.
-Theorems \ref{prop_vpos} and \ref{Pbound} give simple upper bounds on the optimal perturbed radius for a given explicit method.
-In Section \ref{sec:algorithms} we give two algorithms for computing optimal perturbations.
+In Theorem \ref{thm:feasible}, we prove that the answer to question \ref{Q1} is affirmative.
+Theorems \ref{prop_vpos} and \ref{Pbound} answer question 2 by providing simple upper bounds; Theorem \ref{Pbound} implies that the answer to question \ref{Q3} is negative for most known optimal SSP methods.
+In Section \ref{sec:algorithms} we answer questions \ref{Q4} and \ref{Q5} by giving two algorithms for computing optimal perturbations.
 The first is provably correct but approximate, while the second is heuristic but exact and agrees with the first in all cases we have tested.
 Both are applicable only to explicit methods.
-These algorithms have been implemented in the software package Nodepy \cite{nodepy}.
-We conclude Section \ref{sec:nonlinear} with an application of the theorems and algorithms to optimal perturbations of some RK methods from the literature.
+These algorithms have been implemented in the free open-source software package Nodepy \cite{nodepy} and can easily be applied to any desired method.
+We conclude Section \ref{sec:nonlinear} with an application of the theorems and algorithms to optimal perturbations of some Runge--Kutta methods from the literature and a numerical test.
 Among the results is the first truly optimal perturbation for the classical 4th-order method of Kutta.

+We deal with application to linear problems first, in Section \ref{sec:lin:prob}.
+For explicit methods applied to linear problems, the questions above can be cast in terms of absolute monotonicity of the (bivariate) stability polynomial.
+In Section \ref{sec:upperbound:lin} we prove a general upper bound on the radius of absolute monotonicity of the stability polynomial of an explicit perturbed Runge--Kutta method with $s$ stages and linear order $p$.
+In Section \ref{sec:upperlin:num}, we provide an algorithm for computing tighter bounds, and tabulate some of the resulting numerical values.
+Examples of optimal methods are given in Section \ref{sec:lin-examples}.

 Section \ref{sec:conclusions} contains some conclusions as well as some open questions to be studied in the future.